loopbackio/loopback-next/docs/site/Testing-your-application.md

 ```

 Writing a unit test for custom repository methods is not as straightforward
-because `CrudRepository` is based on legacy
+because `CrudRepository` is based on
 [loopback-datasource-juggler](https://github.com/strongloop/loopback-datasource-juggler)
 which was not designed with dependency injection in mind.
 Instead, use
 integration tests to verify the implementation of custom repository methods.
 For